For the Syrian regime's faithful mouthpieces, victory is always around the corner.

 The international media aren’t spared the regime’s criticism.
 Foreign media engender a sort of free-floating hostility; the state media accuse them of "beat[ing] the drums of terrorism in Syria."
 But Al Jazeera, which is financed by Qatar, is singled out for having "long played a role in spilling the blood of Arab peoples."

 Regime media also attack the Turkish government for openly supporting terrorists in Syria, implying that Ankara is motivated by imperial ambitions.
-The Turkish government is referred to as "neo-Ottomans," while Prime Minister Recep Tayyip Erdogan reportedly "selling Syrian refugees’ organs before burning their dismembered bodies.
+The Turkish government is referred to as "neo-Ottomans," while Prime Minister Recep Tayyip Erdogan reportedly "dreams of restoring the sultanate of the ‘sick man [of Europe].’"
+The Turks are also accused on occasion of selling Syrian refugees’ organs before burning their dismembered bodies.

 The Syrian regime, which has long presented itself as "the beating heart of Arabism," reacted to the Arab League’s recent decision to hand over its seat to the external opposition with contempt.
 The Baath daily called the Arab League’s March summit "the Summit of Shame."
 The event, Minister of Information Omran al-Zoubi explained, was "convened in Qatar under the control [of Qatar] and its money, which allowed it to hijack the league and do as it pleased."

 The political opposition is covered as an afterthought in the regime media — as a front for the terrorist core of the insurgency.
 The aforementioned Baath report calls opposition leaders the "kumbars of global terror."
 "Kumbars" means "film extras"; it doesn’t quite map onto English idiom, but the point should be clear.